Appointments

 If you have a GP or clinician preference, please let reception know when calling for an appointment.
 This way, we hope to provide you with continuity of care at a time convenient for yourself.

-The RapidHealth will guide you through a range of triage questions about your symptoms and determine the urgency of your request, you will be able to book urgent and routine appointments.
-Watch this video for more information
+The AccurX website will guide you through a range of triage questions about your symptoms and determine the urgency of your request, you will be able to book urgent and routine appointments.

 Text Appointments (for hard of hearing patients)